srini-t10/Utilities/MSSQL/generateQueryplanXML/readme.md

 ### Introduction:

 MS SQL converts any SQL query into Queryplan before passing it to SQL engine.
-We can save these Queryplans as XML and we can extract the Tables/Columns used in the query from this XML.
+We can save these Queryplans as XML and extract the Tables/Columns used in the query.
 This utility applies the below method to generate Queryplan XMLs and save it in a folder.

 * Pass the list of SQL queries with ServerName, DatabaseName and Target Table/View/Query Name as input, to the script_generateBatchFileCommands.sql present in this folder.